transkatgirl/KatVisualizer/plans.md

 - take advantage of WCG & HDR
 - take advantage of high refresh rate and high resolution
 - use window zero-padding to interpolate spectral data, like https://www.dsprelated.com/freebooks/sasp/Spectral_Interpolation.html
+	- unsure how viable this is from a compute standpoint; this needs to run in real time

 ## synchronization
 - use cpal::OutputStreamTimestamp.playback to get audio playback offset